 A strategy shouldn’t be confused with the tactics themselves; though it commonly is.
 Think of ‘strategy’ as your overall goal or plan, and the tactics are the actions you take to bring your plan to life.
 For example, your strategy shouldn’t be to “do SEO”.
 Rather, a key goal in your strategy could be to increase organic traffic to your website, and optimising your website pages could be the SEO tactic that makes this actionable.

-The 7 Ps in marketing, otherwise referred to as the ‘marketing mix’, are commonly used to identify the strengths, as well as the gaps and opportunities for improvement within a marketing strategy.
+The 7 Ps of marketing, otherwise referred to as the ‘marketing mix’, are commonly used to identify the strengths, as well as the gaps and opportunities for improvement within a marketing strategy.
 What’s more, they help find ways for your business to remain competitive in the marketplace.

 The 7 Ps include: